Skip to content

 Rugs and Texture: What Actually Makes the Room Feel Finished

-Without texture, the room falls flat.
-Even if everything else is right.
+Without texture, the room falls flat, even if everything else is right.

 The rug is usually the missing layer.

 It defines the seating area, absorbs sound, and adds depth under low lighting.
+It also stops the room from feeling like dark furniture dropped onto a bare surface.

 A well-chosen dark-toned area rug does more for the room than most decorative pieces combined.